CBIIT/bento-docs/in-depth-guides/configuring-the-bento-ui.md

 ---
 layout: default
-nav_order: 3
+nav_order: 4
-title: Template
+title: Configuring the Bento UI
 ---

-# Template Title
+# Configuring the Bento UI

 This is the template for bento-tools documentation